neyfrota/omyc/README.md

 # Old Man Yells at Cloud

-Minimalistic easy to use file storage service in a single docker container.
+Minimalistic easy to use remote file manager in a single docker container.

 ![Alt text](docs/omyc.gif)

-Because you know, there is no cloud, just other people computers.
+Because you know, there is no cloud, just other people computer :)

-The goal is selfhost a file storage for a small group (5 to 10 users).
-In my case, I running family backup service with a synology NAS in background and OMYC at front.
+The goal is selfhost a file manager for a small group (5 to 10 users).
+In my case, I am running a family backup service with a synology NAS in background and OMYC at front.
+Cloud setup (with large store) can get expensive.

-Project features:
+Features:

 * Keep it simple and stupid (if you need more, go nextcloud)
 * Web access (can manage, preview, upload and download)